 7. develop all of your policies and procedures.

 As part of the credentialing process with insurance companies or to be approved by state departments (e.g., education, human services, etc.) you will need to submit policies and procedures for your organization.
-I offer a great bundle of templates for new ABA business owners that you can customize to your own needs.
 Strong policies and procedures will guide your business practice and provide structure for your employees.

 8. determine your location carefully.